-Risk imposed upon other road users differs in kind from the risk exposure assumed by passengers who voluntarily enter an AV.
-A more protective municipal law, if enforced, might equalize the relative risk exposure between urban constituents and rural constituents (where more permissive testing might occur based on less restrictive laws applicable statewide).
-When AV companies engage in autonomandering, we consider it further evidence that the AV industry does not deserve public trust.
-166
+relative risk exposure between urban constituents and rural constituents (where more permissive testing might occur based on less restrictive laws applicable statewide).
+When AV companies engage in this practice, we consider it further evidence that the AV industry does not deserve public trust.

 Because this legislation has been proposed for Pennsylvania, its passage (let alone the lobbying effort to achieve pre-emption reflected by introduction of the bill) has the potential to taint the many AV companies located in Pittsburgh and elsewhere in Pennsylvania.
-With appropriate amendments, however, the bill might evolve into a model which helps establish Pennsylvania (or, with municipal regulation, Pittsburgh) as the epicenter for cutting edge technology developed the right way (for example, by following IEEE 7000 and allowing voices in urban areas to be heard).
+With appropriate amendments, however, the bill might evolve into a model which helps establish Pennsylvania (or, with municipal regulation, Pittsburgh) as the epicenter for cutting edge technology developed the right way (for example, by following IEEE 7000 and allowing local voices in urban areas to be heard).